j-sims/isitinyapi/README.md

 # Isi Tiny API

 ### Description
-Sample code to allow polling of cluster state data unavaible via PAPI without running shell scripts locally.
+This sample code enables polling of cluster state data that is unavailable via PAPI without the need to run shell scripts locally.

-Code should be used to obtain sysctl and other command output for use with monitoring or dashboards.
+The code should be used to obtain outputs from `sysctl` and other commands for monitoring or dashboards.

-All responses will be returned in json format.
+All responses are returned in JSON format.

-At present only a single endpoing ('/') is provided which will return all sysctl keys and the output of all commands in the config.json file.
+Currently, only a single endpoint ('/') is provided, which returns all `sysctl` keys and the outputs of all commands specified in the `config.json` file.

 ### Installation

 #### Download
-On the cluster run the following command:
+On the cluster, run the following command to download and set up the API:

 ```
 cd /ifs/data/Isilon_Supoprt